Skip to content

 Tldr

-agr add installs skills, agr sync installs everything from agr.toml, agr config manages settings. agrx runs skills ephemerally.
+agr add installs resources, agr sync installs everything from agr.toml and refreshes agr.lock, agr config manages settings. agrx runs skills ephemerally.
 Handles: user/skill, user/repo/skill, or ./local.
 Add -g for global scope.
+CI uses agr sync --frozen or --locked for reproducible installs.

 Complete reference for all agr and agrx commands.
 For guided setup, start with the Tutorial.